Oatmeal Pumpkin Cookies

 Why I Love These Cookies

-- flour – you can use spelt, whole wheat pastry or all-purpose flour for this recipe!
-I prefer to use whole wheat pastry flour because it’s lighter than all-purpose flour, is packed with protein, fiber, vitamins and minerals and is really easy to bake with.
-If you need to make these cookies gluten-free, gluten-free all-purpose flour will work.
+- flour – I prefer to use whole wheat pastry flour because it’s lighter than all-purpose flour, is packed with protein, fiber, vitamins and minerals and is really easy to bake with.

-- old fashioned rolled oats – I recommend using rolled oats for this recipe (I like Bob’s Red Mill rolled oats), but quick oats will also work.
-Oats are naturally gluten-free, but are easily cross contaminated so make sure to grab certified gluten-free oats if needed.
+- old fashioned rolled oats – I recommend using rolled oats for this recipe (I like Bob’s Red Mill rolled oats).

 - ground cinnamon and nutmeg – the perfect fall spice pairings for these cookies!